CHiP-Lab/mXBI/README.md

 The estimated run time for generating all plots and tables is 15 minutes.

-All plots are imported and processed with the software Affinity Designer 1.8.1 to create the final figure layout, improve readability of the underlying data, and fine-tuning text size, colours, and position.
+All plots are imported and processed with the software Affinity Designer 1.8.1 to create the final figure layout, improve readability of the underlying data, and fine-tune text size, colours, and position.

 ## How to reproduce the plots:
 ### Installation of required software